-The first major test of the season would come at San Diego against Wisconsin, the defending IRA champion and a team that had defeated the squad in Europe the previous summer.
-The varsity got a slow start, but by midway through had drawn even with Irvine and Wisconsin, and by 1500 meters was up by over a half-length.
+The first major test of the season would come at San Diego against Wisconsin, the defending IRA champion, and a team that had defeated the squad in Europe the previous summer.
+The varsity got a slow start but by midway had drawn even with Irvine and Wisconsin, and by 1500 meters took a half-length lead.
 The Badgers made a charge at the end, but the Husky varsity powered across the line about five seats for the win.
-The JV’s and freshmen both won by multiple lengths of open water (17 and 18 second margins of victory respectively) - to confirm the sweep.
-“They showed tremendous staging power” said Erickson of his varsity, “it’s a big day for Washington crew.
+The JV’s and freshmen also won - and both by multiple lengths of open water (17 and 18 second margins of victory respectively) - to confirm the sweep.
+“They showed tremendous staging power,” said Erickson of his varsity, “It’s a big day for Washington crew.
 The big satisfaction was the JV crew.
 They sold the store.
 A couple of these guys were violently ill after that... they have been working on crew for four years but had never been in a big race... they had that bittersweet taste of the agony of victory."

-Three weeks later, after minor skirmishes in the northwest, the varsity went to the Estuary facing an unknown in California, a team that was rapidly improving under second-year coach Steve Gladstone, who chose not to take his teams to San Diego.
-The freshmen and JV’s began the day with convincing open water victories.
-The varsity got a decent start, but at 500 meters in Cal slowly began to inch away.
-Even a furious sprint by the Huskies made very little headway, and the Bears, for the first time in nine years, won convincingly by a length.
-This was also Erickson's first loss to Cal in his seven-year head coaching career.
+Three weeks later, after tune-up racing at Western and Corvallis, the varsity headed south to the Estuary to face an unknown in California, a team that was rapidly improving under second-year coach Steve Gladstone, who chose not to take his teams to San Diego.
+The freshmen and JV’s continued their west coast dominance with convincing open water victories and the varsity got a decent start, but at 500 meters Cal slowly began to inch away.
+Even a furious sprint by the Huskies made little headway, and the Bears - for the first time in nine years - won the Dual convincingly by a length, handing Erickson his first loss to Cal in his seven-year head coaching career.

-A week later, on a perfect Opening Day, it was UCLA looking for revenge against a shaken UW squad.
-The Bruins took the lead early, but two intense moves by the varsity team – at 1000 meters and at the entrance to the Cut – had the Huskies pulling away to an open water victory.
+A week later, on a perfect Opening Day, it was UCLA looking for the upset against a now shaken UW squad.
+The Bruins took the lead early, but two intense moves by the varsity team – at 1000 meters and at the entrance to the Cut – had the Huskies pulling away to a substantial open water victory.
 Still somewhat under whelmed, Erickson said “It’s still a one speed operation.
 We’ve had thirteen oarsmen in and out of that varsity shell and we’ve got to find the very, very best combination for the Sprints.”

 The governing body for rowing in Canada, Rowing Canada Aviron, built an international rowing facility at Burnaby Lake in 1972.
 The lake was dredged to make a 6-lane, 2k FISA regulation course for the 1973 Canada Summer Games, the state-of-the-art course complete with a three-story finish tower and extended, permanent grandstands.
 The site was chosen for the 1974 Western Sprints, where the Huskies would line up as underdogs against Gladstone's undefeated California team.
-California moved out quickly on the Huskies in a replay of the race on the Estuary.
-At 1000 meters, Cal led by about a half length.
-But the lower stroking Huskies took a power twenty and moved to even at about the 500-meter mark, an unexpected move that had the crowd hushed as the crews came in view of the grandstands.
-As the sprint began it was now a closing Cal Irvine – coached by a young upstart named Bob Ernst and stroked by an even younger Bruce Ibbetzen, that drew up to match the Huskies.
-In the final flurry, Washington’s rate went to forty as the crowd was now on their feet, the Huskies crossing the finish a half length ahead of Irvine, with Cal falling back to third.
+In the Grand Final, California moved out quickly on the Huskies in a replay of the race on the Estuary.
+At 1000 meters, Cal led by about a half length; but the lower stroking Huskies took a power twenty and moved to even at about the 1500-meter mark, an unexpected move that had the crowd hushed as the crews came in view of the grandstands.
+As the sprint began it was now a closing Cal Irvine – coached by a young upstart named Bob Ernst and stroked by an even younger Bruce Ibbetzen (2-time Olympian) that drew up to match the Huskies.
+In the final flurry, Washington’s rate went to forty as the crowd was now on their feet, the Huskies crossing the finish a half-length ahead of Irvine, with Cal third.
 Erickson called the outcome “very, very satisfying – certainly one of the big wins” in his career.

 Earlier in the season, Erickson had finally convinced Harry Parker to come west to meet the Huskies on the Cut.
 The date was set for June 22nd.
 “I think it’s going to be a close race, but the onus will be on us to make it close” said Erickson the day before the race.

-The freshmen started the day by beating their Harvard counterparts by almost a length of open water to establish themselves as likely the best in the nation (IRA winner Cornell had narrowly defeated Harvard at the Eastern Sprints), with coach Rick Clothier saying “we peaked perfectly for this weekend.”
-The JV’s had a rough time – crabbing early, coming back, but then failed to move in a twenty at the 1000 meter mark and losing by a length.
+The freshmen started the day by beating their Harvard counterparts by almost a length of open water to establish themselves as likely the best in the nation (IRA winner Cornell had narrowly defeated Harvard at the Eastern Sprints), with frosh coach Rick Clothier saying “we peaked perfectly for this weekend.”
+The JV’s had a rough time – crabbing early, coming back, but then failed to move in a twenty at the 1000 meter mark and lost by a length to their counterparts.

 The varsity came out hard but could not get a good settle, with the Al Shealy stroked Crimson pushing a solid thirty-five after an excellent start.
 By the midway point, Harvard was up by three-quarters of a length and continued to cruise, winning the race by a half-length of open water.
 “This is the best crew I’ve put together,” said Erickson “and they did it to us… we’re pleased with the success of this regatta, but deep down, it kind of bites.”